aleskk15/BunnysQuest/README.md

 ## How to play

-Use the arrow keys to move around the screen
+1. Use the arrow keys to move around the screen
-Use the space bar to shoot in the boss fight
+2. Use the space bar to shoot in the boss fight to defeat the evil fox